AnyPoC: Universal Proof-of-Concept Test Generation for Scalable LLM-Based Bug Detection: Approach

 \subsection{PoC Generation}

-If the bug report passes the analysis step, \tool then spawns a generator agent to produce a \poc for the candidate bug.
+If the bug report passes the analysis step, \tool then spawns a generator subagent to produce a \poc for the candidate bug.
 We design the generation to include two main phases.
-During each phase, the agent can freely think and interact with the environment before finally deciding to stop.
-This design ensures the agent can focus on one important aspect of the task at a time.
+During each phase, the generator can freely think and interact with the environment before finally deciding to stop.
+This design ensures the generator can focus on one important aspect of the task at a time.

-\autoref{fig:generator_prompt} illustrates the workflow of a generator agent.
-In the prompt, we provide three pieces of contextual information: (1) the summary of the bug mechanism from the analyzer agent; (2) the bug report itself; (3) a snapshot of the knowledge base, which will be detailed later in \autoref{sec:approach:kb}.
+\autoref{fig:generator_prompt} illustrates the workflow of a generator subagent.
+In the prompt, we provide three pieces of contextual information: (1) the summary of the bug mechanism from the analyzer subagent; (2) the bug report itself; (3) a snapshot of the knowledge base, which will be detailed later in \autoref{sec:approach:kb}.

-In \phase{1}, the generator agent is asked to experiment with \poc generation and iterate on the \poc until it successfully triggers the bug.
-In the example, the agent explores the codebase, writes a \poc program, and uses \texttt{valgrind}\cite{valgrind} and \texttt{gdb}\cite{gdb_manual} to perform multiple rounds of debugging.
-The generator is instructed to extract a minimal \poc into a separate directory after the \poc can trigger the bug.
-Although a faithful agent should already have executed the \poc at this time, we do observe cases where the agent fails to execute the \poc correctly and finishes prematurely.
-To mitigate reward hacking and hallucination, we enter \phase{2} and send another prompt asking the agent to execute the generated \poc again and collect execution traces into a dedicated evidence directory.
+In \phase{1}, the generator subagent is asked to experiment with \poc generation and iterate on the \poc until it successfully triggers the bug.
+In the example, the subagent explores the codebase, writes a \poc program, and uses \texttt{valgrind}\cite{valgrind} and \texttt{gdb}\cite{gdb_manual} to perform multiple rounds of debugging.
+The generator is instructed to extract a minimal \poc into a separate directory once it can trigger the bug.
+Although a faithful agent should have already executed the \poc, we observe cases where the generator fails to do so correctly and finishes prematurely.
+To mitigate reward hacking and hallucination, we enter \phase{2} and send another prompt asking the generator to execute the generated \poc again and collect execution traces into a dedicated evidence directory.
 As shown in \autoref{fig:generator_prompt}, the generator carefully re-executes the final \poc and saves logs at the dedicated evidence directory.
-After this phase, the generator agent finishes preparing all the necessary artifacts for the subsequent validation step.
+After this phase, the generator finishes preparing all the necessary artifacts for the subsequent validation step.

-During both \phase{1} and \phase{2}, we instruct the agent to give up on the task if it thinks the bug report is invalid, or \poc generation is impossible under the current environment.
-If the generator agent gives up, it will output a short explanation and we will discard the bug report without further processing.
+During both \phase{1} and \phase{2}, we instruct the generator to give up on the task if it thinks the bug report is invalid, or \poc generation is impossible under the current environment.
+If the generator gives up, it will output a short explanation and we will discard the bug report without further processing.